IphixLi/HelloWorld_Codepath/README.md

 ## Notes

 - I had challenge choosing good api for android emulator
-- I am also completely new t Kotlin and mobile development, so understanding syntax was the challenge
+- I am also completely new to Kotlin and mobile development, so understanding syntax was the challenge
 ## License

     Copyright [2022] [Iphigenie Bera]